Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Tin TứcBáo Tin Tức18/02/2024

-The female artist is 73 years old but her hands are still graceful and skillful.
+The female artist is 73 years old, but her hands are still graceful and skillful.

-With many of her beautiful flower works, in 2016, artisan Mai Hanh was officially awarded the title of People's Artisan by the President for her outstanding contributions to preserving and developing traditional handicrafts.
-The unique handmade silk flower works of artisan Mai Hanh are loved by many people, who affectionately gave her the nickname "Queen of Silk Flowers" or "Silk Flowers of Hanoi".
-In her 60 years of working, artisan Mai Hanh always hopes to preserve and maintain the art of silk flower trimming in the future.
-Mrs. Hanh's children all have artistic talent and are continuing their mother's work.
+With her many stunning floral creations, in 2016, artisan Mai Hanh was officially awarded the title of People's Artisan by the President of Vietnam for her outstanding contributions to preserving and developing traditional handicrafts.
+Her unique handcrafted silk flower arrangements are loved by many, earning her the nicknames "Queen of Silk Flowers" or "Hanoi's Silk Flower."
+Throughout her 60 years in the profession, artisan Mai Hanh has always hoped to preserve and maintain the art of silk flower carving in the future.
+Her children all possess artistic talent and are continuing their mother's work.

-Article, photos, videos: The Doan/Tin Tuc Newspaper
+Article, photos, and videos: The Doan/News Report

 Presented by: The Doan